metablaster/WindowsFirewallRuleset/README.md

 Feel free to suggest or contribute new rules, or improvements for existing rules or scripts.\
 Just make sure you follow below notices:

-1. Provide some documentation or official reference for your rules so that it can be easy to verify that these rules don't contain mistakes, for example, for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.
+1. Provide some documentation or reference (preferably official) for your rules so that it can be easy to verify that these rules don't contain mistakes, ex. for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.
-2. If you would like to suggest new rules or various improvements to code or rules, but you can't upload an update here, please open new issue here on github and provide details preferably with documentation.
+2. To suggest new rules or various rule and code improvements, please open new issue here on github and provide details preferably with documentation.
 3. To contribute rules, it is also important that each rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.
 4. It is also important that the rule is very specific and not generic, that means specifying protocol, IP addresses, ports, system user, interface type and other relevant information.\
-for example just saying: allow TCP outbound port 443 for my new game without telling where, why or which user account to allow, or no explanation what is this supposed to allow or block is not acceptable.
+For example just saying: allow TCP outbound port 2891 for my new game without telling where, why or which user account to allow, or no explanation what this is supposed to allow or block is not acceptable.

 ## Customization